IvTrendafilov/Old-Game-Console-Raspberry-Pi/docs/Team Contract.md

 ## 5. Areas for Growth (Mention at least 5)

-- Planning skills
+- Planning skills - gained new skills through usage of programs for joined project management
-- Time management
+- Time management - furthering the planning skills each of us wants to work on his personal time management skills while also receiving feedback from his team members
-- Adaptability
+- Adaptability - through the sprints grow to be a better team, evenly distributing work if someone is not available
-- Productivity
+- Productivity - through the better planning and adaptability we plan to further improve our team productivity
-- Accept feedback
+- Accept feedback - since some of us are rather conservative and are not always open to constructive criticism from team members or else, we'll work towards a more open environment between the members

 ## Team members&#39; Signature

-Stefan Ilich: Stefan Ilich,5.10.2020.
+Stefan Ilich: Stefan Ilich, 5.10.2020.
 Enschede

 Vladi Avramov: Vladi Avramov, 5.10.2020,Enschede